Hélie de Saint Marc: First Indochina War

 Hélie de Saint Marc deployed to French Indochina in 1948 with the French Foreign Legion along the 4e REM then at the disposition of the 3rd Foreign Infantry Regiment 3ème REI.
 He lived just like the Vietnamese partisans; learning their language and talking for long hours with Viêt-minh prisoners; trying to understand their motivation and their ways of conducting battle.
 Commandant of the intervention company in the high regions, he was in charge to recruit, instruct and command autochthones partisans in operations and mainly protect the respective civilian populations undergoing hostile effects.

 Stationed at Tà Lùng, at the borders of China, among the minority people of Tho; he faced the loss of the post at the border taken by the Chinese Communist Party.
 In China, troops of Mao Zedong recently defeated the Nationalist Party; mainly Tchang Kai-check and were soon to dominate their Vietnamese neighbors.
 The war was about to take a major turn.
 The French Army suffered heavy losses.
 After 18 months, Hélie de Saint Marc and the French military were evacuated, with almost none of the partisans, and none of the villagers.
 "There is an order, you don't make an omelet without breaking eggs"; officials replied to Hélie when he questioned them about the fate of the villagers.

 Hélie's unit was obliged to give "coups de crosse" ("crosse" refers the rifle butt).
 His unit rifle-butted the fingers of villagers and partisans trying to climb aboard the departing trucks.
 In his words "We abandoned them".
 Those that survived and managed to join the departing French troops talked about the massacre of those that aided the French.
 He called his memory of rifle butting the fingers of his allies his "yellow wound" and remained very disturbed about the abandonment of Vietnamese partisans following the orders of High Command.

 Hélie returned a second time to Indochina in 1951 with the 2nd Foreign Parachute Battalion 2ème BEP, shortly after the disaster of Battle of Route Coloniale 4 (RC4) in October 1950, which annihilated the total of the 1st Foreign Parachute Battalion 1er BEP.
 He commanded the 2e CIPLE Battalion (2nd Company of Vietnamese Parachute of the French Foreign Legion).
-During this deployment, he served with Chef de battaillon Rémy Raffalli, regimental commander of the 2nd Foreign Parachute Battalion 2ème BEP, Adjudant Bonnin and Général Jean Joseph Marie Gabriel de Lattre de Tassigny, the High Commissioner, Commander-in-Chief in Indochina and Commander-in Chief of the French Far East Expeditionary Corps.
+During this deployment, he served with Chef de bataillon Rémy Raffalli, regimental commander of the 2nd Foreign Parachute Battalion 2ème BEP, Adjudant Bonnin and Général Jean Joseph Marie Gabriel de Lattre de Tassigny, the High Commissioner, Commander-in-Chief in Indochina and Commander-in Chief of the French Far East Expeditionary Corps.

 In 1953, Hélie then served in the 11e Régiment Parachutiste de Choc.
 By definition, there was no information on this passage, however it was probable that he remained in Indochina.

 Hélie then integrated the ranks of the 1st Foreign Parachute Regiment 1e REP in 1954 and partook in the final combats of Indochina.
 The 1e REP was repatriated to Zéralda in the departments of Algeria while commanded by Pierre Jeanpierre.
 During that time, Hélie was designated as a company commandant.